wuda01/CloudSW/README.md

 ##Paper
 Efficient Distributed Smith-Waterman Algorithm Based on Apache Spark (unpublished)

+##Experimental record

+To show scalability and the best performance of CloudSW, we open some experimental records.

+The experimental records of Alibaba Aliyun Cloud are in docs/aliyun folder.

+The number of nodes are 5, 10, 15, ... ,45 ,50.

+There are HDFS file, picture of ganglia, run records of CLoudSW.

+We also analysis the run results of CloudSW, which is in "docs/aliyun/all.xlsx" file.

 ##Help
 If you have any questions or suggestions, please write it in the issue of this project or send an e-mail to me: xubo245@mail.ustc.edu.cn
 ##Reference